 - 9% of motorists reveal they talk, at least sometimes, on a handheld mobile phone while driving

 - 1 in 10 drivers admit to texting, at least sometimes, while driving

 - 9% of motorists check apps, at least sometimes, while driving

-A person is four times more likely to be involved in a collision if using a mobile phone (calling or texting) while driving (McEvoy et al., 2005; Redelemeir & Tibshirani, 1997)
+You are four times more likely to be involved in a collision, if you use a mobile phone while driving’*

 Drivers spend up to 400% more time with their eyes off the road when text messaging than when not text messaging (Hosking, Young, & Regan, 2006, Monash University, Australia).